sbkapelner/patent_guidebook/index.md

 4. Read the Abstract and Background.
 5. Read the Detailed Description and label the Figures.
 6. Read the broadest claim and summarize in laymans terms what they are getting.

+## FTO Generally
+### Invalidity/Non-infringement Analysis Cover Sheets
+- Does Google Patents say adjusted expiration?
+If so there is PTA and you should note the number of days.
+Put "Adjusted Expiration: DATE" If not you can put "Regular Expiration: DATE"

 ## Infringement Analysis